mrzamaniiii/Network-Deployment-Optimizer/README.md

 # 📡 Network Deployment Optimizer

-This project applies **Mixed Integer Linear Programming (MILP)** to optimize the deployment of wireless cellular networks.
-It explores and compares **macro-only**, **micro-only**, and **mixed** base station configurations over a 1500m × 1500m area using realistic radio propagation and throughput models.
+This project applies Mixed Integer Linear Programming (MILP) to optimize the deployment of wireless cellular networks.
+It explores and compares macro-only, micro-only, and mixed base station configurations over a 1500m × 1500m area using realistic radio propagation and throughput models.

 ---